formatjs/formatjs/docs/Getting-Started.md

 ### Formatting Data

-React Intl has two ways to format data, through [React components](Components) and its [API](API).
+React Intl has two ways to format data, through [React components][Components] and its [API][API].
 The components provide an idiomatic-React way of integrating internationalization into a React app, and the `<Formatted*>` components have [benefits](./Components.md#why-components) over always using the imperative API directly.
 The API should be used when your React component needs to format data to a string value where a React element is not suitable; e.g., a `title` or `aria` attribute, or for side-effect in `componentDidMount`.

 React Intl's imperative API is accessed via [__`injectIntl`__](API#injectintl), a High-Order Component (HOC) factory.
 It will wrap the passed-in React component with another React component which provides the imperative formatting API into the wrapped component via its `props`.
 (This is similar to the connect-to-stores pattern found in many Flux implementations.)